Metaform/mvd/registration-service/README.md

 #### Overview
 Company1 initiates the offboarding process by sending a request to the offboarding API of the Dataspace Authority.
 This request contains the DID URI signed with Company1's private key.
 The Dataspace Authority must make verify the identity of Company1 by resolving the DID and verifying the signature.

-_As an additional security measure the request could also contain any one of Company1's VCs, which the Dataspace Authority must then query from Company1's IdentityHub and check for equality._
+_As an additional security measure the request must also contain one or several of Company1's VCs, which the Dataspace Authority must then query from Company1's IdentityHub and check for equality._

 Company1 can choose to re-onboard anytime, assuming all conditions in that flow are still met.

 #### Pre-conditions
 1. Company1 is a member of the Dataspace, i.e. the Dataspace Authority contains Company1's DID URI in its member list.
 2. Company1 is not blacklisted
-3. [optional] Company1 has an Identity Hub that contains at least one VC.
+3. Company1 has an Identity Hub that contains the VCs contained in the offboarding request.

 #### Post-conditions
 1. Dataspace Authority does not have Company1's DID URI in its member list anymore.